cactool/cactool/docs/advanced-configuration.rst

     - The port the server should host itself on

   * - signup-code
-    - String
+    - String or :code:`false`
-    - The code needed to create an account on the cactool instance
+    - The code needed to create an account on the cactool instance.
+If :code:`false`, no signup code is required

   * - upload-limit
     - Integer
     - The maximum allowed size for uploaded files in megabytes

+  * - request-email
+    - Boolean
+    - Whether users should be asked for an email on signup

-  * - max-rows
+  * - require-email
+    - Boolean
+    - Whether users should be forced to provide an email on signup

-    - Integer
+  * - email-domains
-    - For machines with low amounts of RAM, the maximum number of dataset rows that are held in memory can be configured
+    - A list of Strings
+    - A list containing email domains that can be used to sign up (e.g. :code:`["liverpool.ac.uk"]`).
+If this list is empty then any email is permitted to sign up.